theNestruo/z80-asm-meter-vscode/README.md

 As most of the macro definition fields are optional, this extension uses a best-effort to meter a macro with the provided information.
 But, generally speaking, there are three ways to define a macro:

 1. Macro definition with instructions.
 Macro will be metered by aggregating the metrics of the instructions.
+For example:

     ```jsonc
     "z80-asm-meter.macros": [